 - Behavioral Changes:

-The gold standard: how to brush your cat's teeth
+The best approach: brushing your cat's teeth

-Step 1: Gather your tools
+Step 1: Gather your supplies

-- Introduce the brush: Once they accept the toothpaste, put it on the finger brush or toothbrush and let them lick it off.
+- Introduce the brush: Once they accept the toothpaste, put some on the finger brush or toothbrush and let them lick it off.
 Then, gently rub it against one or two teeth for just a few seconds.

 | Method | Effectiveness | Ease of Use | Approx. Monthly Cost |